Miami Assault Defense Lawyer

 What You Need To Know After an Assault Arrest

 The first thing you need to know remember is that you are innocent until proven guilty.
-Our attorneys are here to ensure that you get justice, so before you answer any questions or face a judge, contact The Law Office of A. Antonio Tomas, P.A. at
+Our attorneys are here to ensure that you get justice, so before you answer any questions or face a judge, contact The Tomas Law Firm at (305) 290-2313.

 According to §784.011 of the Florida Statutes,

 784.011 Assault.— (1) An “assault” is an intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that such violence is imminent.
 (2) Whoever commits an assault shall be guilty of a misdemeanor of the second degree.

 Bail for Assault Charges - Most people, after being arrested on suspicion of assault, are able to post bail so that they do not have to remain in jail until their hearing.
 Bail for assault charges in Florida will differ in cost depending on the severity of the charges.
 The judge sets the bail.

 Your Court Hearing - If you do post bail after being arrested for assault, you will be given a court date.
 If you miss this court date, a warrant will be issue for your arrest.
 While Attorney Tomas can assist you at any phase of the criminal process, we suggest contacting us before answering any questions and definitely before your hearing.